michaelmayer2/workbench-hpc-docker-singularity/README.md

 The idea is to use docker on the SLURM head node or one of the login/submit nodes and run all the Workbench sessions in Singularity/Apptainer container.

-By default this setup will also allow the launch of local sessions via the local launcher
+By default this setup will also allow the launch of local sessions via the local launcher.

 ![Overview](./img/workbench-docker-singularity.drawio.png)

+Each login node in this architecture will host a standalone workbench environment (no HA/LB) and will hence allow different user groups to use the same on each login node.

 ## Requirements